 Second Baccalaureate Degree

-- Students seeking a second baccalaureate degree from Cal State L.A. may qualify for graduation with the approval and recommendation of the faculty upon completion of the following:
+- Students seeking a second baccalaureate degree from Cal State L.A. other than nursing, may qualify for graduation with the approval and recommendation of the faculty upon completion of the following:

 - 1. Residence and scholarship requirements then in effect;